abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/zoo_routing_problems.rst

     The broad classification into three main categories is more rooted in the day to day research than in theoretical justifications.

+    ..  [#daunting_section_zoo_routing_problems] You can stop reading now if you want: nothing in this section involves Constraint Programming nor the or-tools library.

     ..  [#taxonomy_RP] From time to time, an article is published to propose a good classification but to no avail until now.
 See [Eksioglu2009]_ for instance.